elocemearg/numsolver/README.md

 This function is designed as a fast solver - it aggressively eliminates duplicates, makes no attempt to find alternative solutions, and it finishes as soon as it has found one solution to the target or established that none exists.

 There is no `imperfectSolutionsMin` or `imperfectSolutionsMax` with this function.
 The `SolverResults.getImperfectSolutions()` will always return an empty map.
+You may specify `maxNumbersUsed`.

 #### Use `solverRun()` if...
 ... you just want to know whether or not a numbers game is possible, with one example solution to the target or the closest possible to it.